 I describe some of the ways in which I currently work with writers below.
 I try to adapt to the needs of specific writers, projects, and contexts, so if you’re interested please get in touch with some details of your project and what you’re hoping to achieve, and we can take it from there.
 If I am unable to help at this time, or feel I am not quite right for this particular book, I might be able to suggest alternative editors or services.

 Editorial reports and mentoring

 I offer different types of reports and feedback.

-* A manuscript review covers: narrative content (e.g., overview of story, concept/theme, character, setting, genre conventions); narrative style (e.g., structure, narration, POV, showing/telling, pace and suspense, mood); a brief assessment of prose style and voice; and an assessment of the potential readership/market.
+* A manuscript review covers: narrative content (e.g., overview of story, concept/theme, character, setting, genre conventions); narrative style (e.g., structure, narration, POV); a brief assessment of prose style and voice; and an assessment of the potential readership/market.
 I often find myself making suggestions for further reading too.
 A report is 2,500-3,000 words (and sometimes longer).

 * An editorial critique covers much the same territory but focuses a little more on details: nuts and bolts of the storyline as well as particular examples of prose style.
-This can be useful for beginning writers who want specific guidance about aspects of craft such as voice and style, or for writers who are further down the line in their drafting and are seeking more detailed editorial input about ways to create more impact with their stories.
-It’s not a fully comprehensive edit, as it’s assumed the work is still in a stage of drafting; it’s more like a diagnostic, e.g., using selected line edits in the text to illustrate broader suggestions.
-A critique is usually longer (maybe 4,000-5,000 words or even more – or sometimes I use Comments on the manuscript itself).
+This can be useful for beginning writers who want specific guidance about aspects of craft such as voice and style, or for writers who are further down the line in their drafting and are seeking more detailed editorial input about ways to create more impact with their storytelling, e.g., in terms of showing and telling, pace and suspense, and mood.
+This is not a fully comprehensive edit, as it’s assumed the work is still in a stage of drafting, but more like a diagnostic, using selected examples from the text to illustrate broader suggestions.

 * A preliminary review is useful for writers who’re embarking on a new project and keen to get feedback on, e.g., a synopsis and sample material from the opening.